Ukrainska Pravda: Post-Euromaidan

-Since 2016, Roman Kravets and Roman Romaniukhave been the chief political analysts at Ukrainska Pravda.
-In August 2016, the editorial team of Yevropeiska Pravda (European Pravda) and the editorial board of Ukrainska Pravda appealed to the governments of European Union countries, urging them not to introduce a visa-free regime or provide financial assistance to Ukraine, citing the Ukrainian authorities’ “falsification of reforms” as their reasoning.
-In July 2017, the editorial teams of Ukrainska Pravda, Yevropeiska Pravda, Ekonomichna Pravda, and UP.Zhyttia criticized President Petro Poroshenko’s decision to revoke Mikheil Saakashvili’s Ukrainian citizenship.
-In June 2019, the media outlet theБабель reported that newly elected President Volodymyr Zelenskyy had offered Ukrainska Pravda’s editor-in-chief, Sevhil Musaieva, the position of his press secretary while the competition for the role was still ongoing.
+Since 2016, Roman Kravets and Roman Romaniuk have been the chief political analysts at Ukrainska Pravda.
+In August 2016, the editorial team of Yevropeiska Pravda (European Pravda) and the editorial board of Ukrainska Pravda appealed to the governments of European Union countries, urging them not to introduce a visa-free regime or provide financial assistance to Ukraine, citing the Ukrainian authorities' "falsification of reforms" as their reasoning.
+In July 2017, the editorial teams of Ukrainska Pravda, Yevropeiska Pravda, Ekonomichna Pravda, and UP.Zhyttia criticized President Petro Poroshenko's decision to revoke Mikheil Saakashvili's Ukrainian citizenship.
+In June 2019, the media outlet theБабель reported that newly elected President Volodymyr Zelenskyy had offered Ukrainska Pravda's editor-in-chief, Sevhil Musaieva, the position of his press secretary while the competition for the role was still ongoing.
 Musaieva neither confirmed nor denied the report.

 Heorhii Gongadze Prize

 In 2019, PEN Ukraine, in partnership with the powered KMBS Alumni platform and Ukrainska Pravda, established an award for independent journalists.
 It is presented annually on May 21, the birthday of Heorhii Gongadze.